The Progress, Challenges, and Perspectives of Directed Greybox Fuzzing: Research Progress on Directed Greybox Fuzzing

 \subsubsection{Target Locations}

 A barrier to most directed fuzzing strategies is the need for PUT target pre-labelling\cite{bohme2017directed, chen2018hawkeye, wustholz2019targeted, ye2020rdfuzz, wang2020tofu}.
 Manual labeling relies on the prior knowledge of the target sites, such as the line number in the source code or the virtual memory address at the binary level, to label the target and steer the execution to the desired locations.
+According to our statistics, 11 out of the 29 tools that target for locations need manual target labeling.
 However, obtaining such prior knowledge is challenging, especially for the binary code.
-In order to set target sites reasonably and effectively, researchers use auxiliary metadata, such as code changes from git commit logs \cite{you2017semfuzz}, information extracted from bug traces \cite{nguyen2020binary}, semantics from CVE vulnerability descriptions ~\cite{wangnot, kim2019poster, garbelini2020greyhound}, or deep learning models \cite{li2019v, zhao2019suzzer, zhu2020defuzz} to help identify vulnerable functions \cite{li2019v, zhao2019suzzer, kim2019poster, wangnot, zhu2020defuzz}, critical sites \cite{wang2021kcfuzz}, syntax tokens \cite{li2020gtfuzz}, sanity checks \cite{osterlundparmesan, chen2019savior}, and patch-related branches \cite{peng20191dvul,zhu2021regression} in the code and set such vulnerable code parts or sites as targets.
+In order to set target sites reasonably and effectively, researchers use auxiliary metadata, such as code changes from git commit logs \cite{you2017semfuzz}, information extracted from bug traces \cite{nguyen2020binary}, semantics from CVE vulnerability descriptions \cite{wangnot, kim2019poster, garbelini2020greyhound}, or deep learning models \cite{li2019v, zhao2019suzzer, zhu2020defuzz}.
+Such auxiliary metadata can help identify vulnerable functions \cite{li2019v, zhao2019suzzer, kim2019poster, wangnot, zhu2020defuzz}, critical sites \cite{wang2021kcfuzz}, syntax tokens \cite{li2020gtfuzz}, sanity checks \cite{osterlundparmesan, chen2019savior}, and patch-related branches \cite{peng20191dvul,zhu2021regression} in the code and set such vulnerable code parts or sites as targets.
 Nevertheless, such target identification schemes still rely on additional efforts to process the information and mark the target on the PUT.
 It is unsuitable when fuzzing a PUT for the first time or when well-structured information is unavailable.

 To improve automation, static analysis tools \cite{christakis2016guiding, du2019leopard, situ2019energy, wustholz2019targeted, osterlundparmesan, liang2020sequence} are used to automatically find potential dangerous areas in the PUT.
 However, these tools are often specific to the bug types and programming languages used~\cite{osterlundparmesan}.
 Another direction leverages compiler sanitiser passes (e.g., UBSan \cite{ubsan}) to annotate potential bugs in the PUT~\cite{osterlundparmesan, chen2019savior}, or uses binary-level comparison (e.g., Bindiff \cite{bindiff}) to identify patch-related target branches \cite{peng20191dvul}.
 Deep-learning methods have been used to predict potentially vulnerable code at both binary \cite{li2019v, zhao2019suzzer} and abstract syntax tree level \cite{zhu2020defuzz}.
 Finally, attack surface identification components \cite{du2018towards} have also been used to identify vulnerable targets for DGF automatically.